 Menu

-Spain’s international development cooperation policy is the main expression, in the form of public policy, of its citizens’ commitment to the countries and communities that suffer most from inequality and poverty in their many forms.
-Spanish Cooperation is contributing to a new global social contract for sustainable and equitable development, defined by the 2030 Agenda, leaving no one behind.
+Spain's international cooperation policy for sustainable development is the main translation into public policy of its citizens' commitment to the countries and communities suffering the most from inequality and poverty in its multiple dimensions.
+Spanish Cooperation contributes to a new global social contract for sustainable, inclusive and equitable development, within the framework of the 2030 Agenda and its Sustainable Development Goals (SDGs), where no one is left behind.

-Since the enactment of Spain’s Act 23/1998, on International Development Cooperation, the political and legal framework has changed significantly.
-Highlights in this regard include the adoption of the Millennium Development Goals in 2000, the Paris Declaration (2005), the Accra (2008) and Busan (2011) High-Level Forums, the creation of the Global Partnership for Effective Development Cooperation and, more recently, the adoption in 2015 of the 2030 Agenda for Sustainable Development, the Paris Agreement on Climate Change, the Addis Ababa Action Agenda, and the Sendai Framework for Disaster Risk Reduction, as well as the adoption in 2017 of the European Consensus on Development.
+Since the adoption of Law 23/1998 on International Development Cooperation, the overall political and legal framework has changed significantly.
+In this regard, the adoption of the Millennium Development Goals (MDGs) in 2000, the Paris Declaration (2005), the Accra (2008) and Busan (2011) high-level forums, the articulation of the Global Partnership for Effective Development Cooperation and, more recently, the adoption of the 2030 Agenda for Sustainable Development, the Paris Agreement on climate change, the Addis Ababa Action Agenda and the Sendai Framework for Disaster Risk Reduction, as well as the approval of the European Consensus on Development, stand out.

-Within this general framework, the Draft Act on Sustainable Development Cooperation and Global Solidarity, approved in January 2022, adapts Spain’s development cooperation policy to the current parameters of the world stage and the commitments of the 2030 Agenda.
-Amongst other objectives, it promotes greater integration into the European Union’s cooperation policy and system, and effective and comprehensive management of Official Development Assistance, establishing a more robust structure and more coordinated, strategic, and effective action by all cooperation actors.
+For this reason, Law 1/2023 on Sustainable Development Cooperation and Global Solidarity, approved on 20 February 2023, updates the Spanish policy on cooperation for sustainable development and global solidarity to the current parameters of the world stage and the commitments of the 2030 Agenda, establishing a new legal framework for Spanish cooperation to make it more effective, more agile to respond to new global challenges, and more transparent.
+Amongst other objectives, it promotes greater integration into the European Union's cooperation policy and system and more effective and comprehensive management of Official Development Assistance, establishing a more robust structure and more coordinated, strategic, and effective action by all cooperation actors.

-Project for the conservation and spread of Cultural Heritage in Mauritania (2019).
+Project for the conservation and dissemination of cultural heritage in Mauritania (2019).
 Photo: Miguel Lizana / AECID

-The strategic planning of Spanish Cooperation is implemented through, among other instruments, the Master Plan drawn up by the Ministry of Foreign Affairs, European Union and Cooperation, with the participation of other institutions of the Spanish sustainable development cooperation system.
+Strategic planning for Spanish cooperation is coordinated through, among other tools, the Master Plan prepared by the Ministry of Foreign Affairs, European Union and Cooperation with the participation of other actors in the Spanish system of cooperation for sustainable development.

-The Fifth Master Plan establishes the guidelines on which all participants in the Spanish cooperation system must base their work: public administration bodies such as the Spanish Agency for International Development Cooperation (AECID), Spain’s self-governing Autonomous Communities, local entities, non-governmental organisations, trade unions, the business community, and academia, amongst others.
+The Master Plan establishes the guidelines for all the actors in the Spanish cooperation system to base their work: the General State Administration — the Ministry of Foreign Affairs, European Union and Cooperation and the Spanish Agency for International Development Cooperation (AECID), but also other ministerial departments—, the Autonomous Communities and Local Entities, non-governmental development organisations (NGDOs), trade unions, the business sector and universities, among others.

-Project to support local economic development through specific training and technical assistance actions for two departmental vocational training centres in Podor, in Saint-Louis Department (Senegal, 2019).
+Project to support local economic development through specific training and technical support for two departmental vocational training centres in Podor, in the department of Saint Louis (Senegal, 2019).
 Photo: Miguel Lizana / AECID

-AECID, under the aegis of the Ministry of Foreign Affairs, European Union and Cooperation through the Secretariat of State for International Cooperation, is the main body responsible for the promotion, management, and implementation of Spanish Cooperation's sustainable development policies.
-AECID has 48 Overseas Cooperation Units spread over Latin America and the Caribbean, Africa, and Asia.
-Of these, 31 are Technical Cooperation Offices, 13 are Cultural Centres, and four—located in Bolivia, Colombia, Guatemala, and Uruguay—are Training Centres.
+The AECID, a body attached to the Ministry of Foreign Affairs, European Union and Cooperation through the State Secretariat for International Cooperation, is the main body responsible for the promotion, management and implementation of public Spanish cooperation policies for sustainable development.
+The AECID has 51 Spanish cooperation offices (SCO) in Latin America and the Caribbean, Africa and Asia.
+32 of these are Spanish Cooperation Offices (SCO), 16 are Cultural Centres (CC) and 3 are Training Centres (TC), located in Bolivia, Colombia and Guatemala.

-Spanish Cooperation is widely recognised internationally, and participates in the drafting, coordination, and monitoring of sustainable development policies on a global scale through its active participation in multilateral development organisations and initiatives, in particular the United Nations system, the European Union, the Organisation for Economic Co-operation and Development, and the G20, with the 2030 Agenda as its key reference.
+Spanish Cooperation is widely recognised internationally and participates in the preparation, coordination and monitoring of sustainable development policies at global level through its active participation in multilateral organisations and initiatives for sustainable development, particularly in the United Nations system, international financial institutions and multilateral development banks, the Organisation for Economic Co-operation and Development (OECD) and the G20, with the 2030 Agenda as its fundamental point of reference.

 Related documentation